risicle/nix-build-task/README.md

   to be avoided.
 - Outpath evaluation mode, making it possible to detect when changes will actually result in a different build output without performing the build.
+- **No** `privileged` requirement.
+You _could_ run it with `privileged: true` if you wanted extra guarantees that the results didn't have any undeclared dependencies (see https://github.com/NixOS/docker#limitations for more information on this), but this is a fairly niche requirement, needed for building badly behaved software.

 ## Operation